interlay/interbtc-spec/docs/spec/redeem.rst

 * If the vault is *not* liquidated, the following collateral changes are made:

    * If ``reimburse`` is true, the user SHOULD be reimbursed the worth of ``amountIncludingParachainFee`` in collateral.
 The transfer MUST be saturating, i.e. if the amount is not available, it should transfer whatever amount *is* available.
-   * A punishment fee MUST be tranferred from the vault's backing collateral to the redeemer: :ref:`punishmentFee`.
+   * A punishment fee MUST be tranferred from the vault's backing collateral to the redeemer: :ref:`fee_scalar_punishment_fee`.
 The transfer MUST be saturating, i.e. if the amount is not available, it should transfer whatever amount *is* available.

 * If ``reimburse`` is true: